lexfrl/react-layer-stack/README.md

 )
 ```

-Another option could be use one of dozens complete impementations with different properties:
+Another option could be use one of dozens complete implementations with different properties:
 https://js.coach/?search=popover

 ### More examples